Medscape Editor's Key Points:

 This case comes from Medicine on Trial, originally published by Cooperative of American Physicians, Inc., to provide risk management lessons from litigated case histories.

 Cite this: Gordon T. Ownby.
-Malpractice Case: Protect Yourself From a Noncompliant Patient - Medscape - Apr 19, 2019.
+Malpractice Case: When a Curbside Consult Becomes Patient Care - Medscape - Jul 05, 2019.